 Multiple collections of genealogical and public records from around the world, focusing primarily on the U.S. and New England.
 Includes access to publications of the New England Historic Genealogical Society.

-American Antiquarian Society Historical Periodicals Collection Historical Newspapers Magazines & Journals New!
+American Antiquarian Society Historical Periodicals Collection III.
+United States Newspapers Magazines & Journals

 Partnering with the American Antiquarian Society (AAS), EBSCO provides digital access to a comprehensive collection of American periodicals published between 1684 and 1912 in fifty subject-based thematic subsets.